vitoryago/ADAM/docs/knowledge/how_to_learn_more.md

 *This guide is a living document.
 As ADAM evolves, so will this guide.
 Check back regularly for updates and new sections.*

-*Last updated: January 2025 - Added complete frontend integration guide and full-stack development section*
+*Last updated: July 2025 - Added Voice Integration with Speech-to-Text and Text-to-Speech capabilities*